How to back up my Mac and get the 3-2-1 data protection punch

 4. Wait for the copying process to complete.

-How to Create a Time Machine Backup?
+How to create a Time Machine backup?

+Time Machine is a native macOS feature that automatically creates hourly backups for the past 24 hours.
 It also creates daily backups for the past month and weekly backups for all previous months.
 When the backup disk is full, the oldest backups are deleted.

 Set up Time Machine backup